 The Versatility of Turkey Bacon Bits

-Our recipe makes six servings of turkey bacon bits at around 90 calories each.
+Our recipe makes six servings of turkey bacon bits.
 These bits not only make a deliciously savory salad topping, but you can also use them to garnish your favorite sandwiches, soups and side dishes.
 Refrigerate the bacon bits in an airtight container to retain their flavor.
 They’ll generally last for 4-5 days.

 SHOW US YOUR WORK

 That Salad Lady wants to see all your great work.
-If you enjoy your hard-boiled eggs, which we are sure you will, drop a comment below and tag pics on Instagram with @thatsaladlady, #thatsaladlady and #buildyourbowl.
-If you love it, pin it on Pinterest and share it on Facebook and Twitter using #thatsaladlady.
+If you enjoy your bacon bits, which we are sure you will, drop a comment below and tag pics on Instagram (@that.salad.lady) and TikTok (@thatsaladlady).
+Add the hashtags #thatsaladlady and #buildyourbowl too.
+If you really love them, pin the recipe on Pinterest and share it on Facebook using #thatsaladlady.

 This information is provided as a courtesy and is only an estimate.
 Please review our full disclaimer to get a clear understanding of the nutrition and health information and resources presented and written on our website.